‘True Blood’ Star Nelsan Ellis’ Death: Scientology ‘Detox Program’ To Blame?

 Nelsan Ellis passed away a few weeks ago after difficulties from alcohol withdrawal caused his heart to fail.
-While True Blood fans mourn Ellis’ tragic passing, a close friend just revealed the actor had a connection with the Church of Scientology and had begun a questionable detox program with the religion just prior to his death.
+While True Blood fans mourn Ellis’ tragic passing, a close friend just revealed the actor had a connection with the Church of Scientology and had begun a questionable detox program with the religion just before his death.

 According to Radar Online, Ellis was secretly involved with the peculiar religion and enrolled himself in the church’s special detox plan.
 Steven Mango, a former Scientologist, claims that he attended the same detox meetings with Ellis.
 Mango believes the church’s outlandish methods of treating alcoholism probably played a part in Ellis’ death.